parsehex/BuddyGenAI/README.md

   - Buddies go Idle: Sometimes, a buddy might "go away" and not respond to messages for a while.
 - Random Buddy Encounters: The app creates a new buddy in the background and the user has the option to add them to their buddy list.
   - Current buddies might even be the ones to introduce the new buddy to the user.
+  - Or there could be an in-app notification about a message from a potential new Buddy (complete with a generated appearance if supported).
+Plenty of options to control the behavior.
 - Group Chats: Chat with multiple buddies at once.

+### Delayed Responses (Elaborated)

+This is something that I've thought would be a cool idea for a while, or something like it.
+The idea is that you/the user just sends message(s) to 1+ buddies without any of them responding until sometime later.
+Additionally, you'd have other Buddies messaging you back randomly.

+This feels like a good use for having the app generate Buddy Encounters.
+I feel like there's also room for cool ideas like generating "schedules" for Buddies each day which helps distate when they respond.

 ## Developer Notes